 If you need the next size longer, we also offer plans for a 6×10 utility trailer.

-- Single axle, leaf spring design.
+- Single axle, robust leaf spring design.

 - 6′ x 8′ nominal bed size, though it measures a little more.

 - 3500 lb.
 Axle Capacity.

-- Option for rear Tailgate/Ramp combination.
+- Option for rear hinged Tailgate & Ramp combination.

-- Motorcycle stand plans included.
+- Motorcycle stand plans.

-- Plans include complete drawings and instructions.
+- Blueprints include complete drawings and illustrated instructions.

-6×8 Trailer Plans Detail:
+6×8 Trailer Plans Detail

-All our trailers are designed for Strength and for simplicity by using standard steel beams with gusseting and triangulation for rigidity.
-They are strong, by design, starting at the frame, and they do not rely on materials in the sides to meet capacity.
-Yes, sides can be added, but they are not required for strength.
-We believe the frame is the foundation for everything else when you want the trailer to perform and to last.
+All our trailer designs include Strength and simplicity with standard beams, gusseting and triangulation for rigidity.
+They are strong, by engineering and design, starting at the frame, and they do not rely on sides to meet capacity.
+Yes, sides options are included, but they are not required.
+The frame is a solid foundation so the trailer will perform and last.

-Towing Stability, is achieved by adhering to design fundamentals so it will tow easily.
-Plans include adjustable options to adapt to various load types.
-Equally important is Maneuverability so we make the tongue long enough for proper vehicle spacing, access and to help backing.
+Towing Stability, comes from engineering design fundamentals to tow easily.
+Though the plans include adjustable options for various load types, you can choose.
+Equally important is Maneuverability, so the tongue is long enough to give proper vehicle spacing.

-Design Versatility is part of the plans — with axle and brake choices, load and bed height variations, sides (or not) as an options for configuration, a top (or not), and several bed material decisions.
-Also, choices for ramps and tailgates — including a fold down tailgate/ramp combination if desired — all included.
+Design Versatility is in the plans — with axle and brake choices, load and deck height variations, sides (or not), a top (or not), and deck material choices.
+Options include ramps or tailgates like a fold down tailgate/ramp combination. — All are in the blueprints and instructions.

-Finally, there are options for Flexibility.
-These plans have options like a hidden ramp, motorcycle stands, an aerodynamic-ish front, toolbox mounting, infinitely variable tie-down placement, etc. all included.
-The pictures show several of the options including sides, ramps, tailgates, toolboxes, etc..
-Customize the trailer to meet your specific needs.
+Finally, there are options for Flexibility like a hidden ramp, motorcycle stands, an aerodynamic-ish front, toolbox mounting, infinitely variable tie-down placement, and more.
+Pictures show some of the options.
+While we encourage customizing, we also suggest these guidelines to think about.

-Utility Trailer Technical Information:
+Utility Trailer Technical Information

-- * Actual bed size is 1.5″ wider than 6 ft. and 3.5″ longer than 8 ft.
+- * Actual bed size is 2″ wider than 6 ft. and 3.5″ longer than 8 ft.